steltenpower/PowerGists/README.md

 - Less manual copy-paste between different applications.
 - Tighter feedback loop between people with different focus (tech-savvy or not, researchers and supporters, reviewers and communicators)
 - Backend can run on High Performance Computing too.
-- Jupyter is probably the most popular, a quick clip about it: https://www.youtube.com/watch?v=eJDxcR1V7Qg (Others are Observable, Rnotebook from Rstudio and many Jupyter derivatives)
+- Jupyter is probably the most popular, a quick clip about it: https://www.youtube.com/watch?v=eJDxcR1V7Qg.
+Others are ObservableHQ, Rnotebook from Rstudio and many Jupyter derivatives.

 Git(hub):
 =========